rominalodolo/100_Days_Of_Code-Web-Development-Bootcamp/README.md

 ![meta](https://github.com/user-attachments/assets/edbfb7a7-0264-435e-a016-9ce5523d0ff0)

+#### More about Visual Sutdio COde
+Read these notes from [this](https://academind.com/tutorials/visual-studio-code-introduction/) web page

 #### Code Comments [Day 3]
 One thing we haven't used up to this point but which you will see later in the course are "Comments" in your code.